CliniBench: A Clinical Outcome Prediction Benchmark for Generative and Encoder-Based Language Models: CliniBench

 \subsection{Model Classes and Augmentation}

 \cref{fig:framework} illustrates the process of predicting ICD codes from admission notes using two primary approaches: A generative, LLM-based approach and an encoder-based approach.

 \paragraph{Encoder.} For the encoder-based prediction pipeline, we fine-tune a pretrained transformer to predict ICD diagnosis code probabilities.
 To ensure comparability with generative models, we evaluate using threshold-based metrics like recall and precision.
 Since thresholds can be noisy for rare classes, we tune them by maximizing the $F_1$ score on the Precision-Recall curve.
-We report details on the threshold-tuning in the Appendix in \cref{fig:calibration_equation}.
+We report details on the threshold-tuning in Section \ref{experiment_encoder}.

 \paragraph{Generative LLMs.}